-Draining is an effect that withers its victim, reducing their durability.
+Draining is an effect that withers its victim, reducing their power.
 Its exact effect varies depending on whether the target is a monster or the player character.

 - Using Formicid's digging ability.